igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   (println Code Category ResponseMessage))
 ~~~

-It's better to get rid of those libraries to convert screaming/kabab/whatever keys.
+It's better to get rid of libraries that convert screaming/kabab/whatever keys.

 Here is the explanation.
 First, you waste resources on transforming the keys.
 Walking through a nested structure was never cheap.
 So you traverse on it and for each keyword, convert it into a string, match/replace using a regexp and then transform it to a keyword again.
-That's just a waste of resources.
+It takes CPU time.

-Second and much more important: transformed keys are out of the documentation.
-One day I worked with AppStore API which returns keys in lower camel case, for example, userName, initialTransaction and so on.
-So I do:
+Second and much more important: transformed keys do not match the documentation any longer.
+One day I worked with AppStore API which would return keys in lower camel case, for example, `userName`, `initialTransaction` and so on.
+So I did:

 ~~~clojure
 (get-in body [:transactionInfo :userName])